Does my horse need specific training for vet and farrier handling?

 Handling challenges can stem from:

-• Lack of consistent training
+• Lack of consistent or appropriate training

-• Prior negative experiences
+• Prior negative handling experiences/fear/poor relationship to humans

 • Pain (feet, teeth, saddle fit, ulcers, injury)